 When you create a succulent smoked turkey at home, you'll not only feel satisfaction for a job well done, but you'll satisfy your hunger pangs with a gourmet treat.
 Smoking a whole turkey isn't easy, but the results make the effort all worth while.

-The picture below is of a turkey I cooked, just before it was served for the Thanksgiving feast.
-Smoked in a Weber Smoky Mountain Cooker, using apple wood for smoke, it turned out perfectly.
-Didn't last long, either.
-No Leftovers!
+The picture above is of a turkey I cooked, just before it was served for a Thanksgiving feast.
+Smoked in a Weber Smoky Mountain Cooker and using apple wood for smoke, it turned out perfectly.
+And it didn't last long.

 The steps involved in smoking a turkey are: